Burn ban permits suspended

 Very high fire danger means, fire control will be very difficult and require extended effort.
 Outdoor burning is not recommended.

-Todays forecast – Cloudy through mid-morning, then gradual clearing, with a high near 70.
-Breezy, with a south wind around 25 mph becoming northwest in the afternoon.
-Winds could gust as high as 35 mph.
-Chance of precipitation is 20 percent.
+Todays forecast – Sunny, with a high near 48.
+Breezy, with a west wind 10 to 15 mph increasing to 15 to 20 mph in the afternoon.
+Winds could gust as high as 30 mph.